Why I Don’t Charge Clients for Engagement Portraits

 This is why:

 2. It’s Word of Mouth Advertising: My clients love the experience I create during the session – and they love the photos.
-This means they will share the photos online and talk about me to their friends and family long before their wedding.
-Often I book another wedding of one of their friends, based just on engagement portraits.
+This means they will share the photos online and with “save the date” cards.
+Additionally, they will talk about me to their friends and family long before their wedding.
+Often, I book another wedding of one of their friends, based just on engagement portraits.

 3. I’m Batting 1000: All of my clients who have submitted their engagement portraits to the NY Times Wedding Announcements have had them published.
 This gives me a bit of bragging rights and is a good selling point.